 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
-Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
+Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be a material weakness.
 However, material weaknesses may exist that have not been identified.

-Compliance and Other Matters
+Compliance and Other Matters (including Other State Program Guidelines)

 As part of obtaining reasonable assurance about whether the City's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 Our audit was further made to determine that Transportation Development Act (TDA) funds allocated and received by the City were expended in conformance with the applicable statutes, rules and regulations of the TDA and Sections 6666 and 6667 of the California Code of Regulations.
+We also tested the receipt and appropriate expenditures of bond funds in accordance with other state program guidelines.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards or the TDA.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards, the TDA or other state program guidelines.